prashantsolanki3/proxmox-ubuntu-vm-template/README.md

 # Create ubuntu vm template in proxmox

-Note: Clone the repo to your proxmox host.
+Note: Clone the repo to your **proxmox host** with access to the storage with vm images.

 ```sh